FLEX: Unifying Evaluation for Few-Shot NLP: Experiments

 \paragraph{Comparing \uniqa with prior work} To demonstrate the efficacy of \uniqa, we evaluate it against state-of-the-art approaches for few-shot and meta-learning in NLP: LM-BFF \cite{gao2020}, a language model prompt-based fine-tuning method, as well as Distributional Signatures (DS) \cite{bao2020} and H-SMLMT \cite{bansal-emnlp20-self-supervised}, two state-of-the-art meta-learning techniques.
 Refer to Appendix \ref{sec:appendix:baselines} for details on these methods.

-We compare to these methods using the datasets in \benchmark to establish the quality of our baseline on our benchmark.
-Since we constructed \benchmark from disjoint subsets of datasets evaluated in each of these prior works (\S\ref{sec:format}), we compare each method with its corresponding subset of datasets.
-Each of these prior works evaluates their methods using different experimental setups (classes, number of episodes, shots) than \benchmark and was not designed to handle \benchmark's challenging episode characteristics like class imbalance.
+We compare to these methods using the datasets in the \benchmark benchmark to establish the quality of our model.
+Since we constructed our benchmark from disjoint subsets of datasets evaluated in each of these prior works (\S\ref{sec:format}), we compare each method with its corresponding subset of datasets.
+Each of these prior works evaluates their methods using different experimental setups (classes, number of episodes, shots) than our benchmark and was not designed to handle \benchmark's challenging episode characteristics like class imbalance.
 To enable fair comparison, we test \uniqa on the exact data splits released by the authors when available (H-SMLMT and LM-BFF).
 For DS, we sample (balanced) episodes using our framework after matching their test settings (number of shots and classes, class splits, etc.) and reproduce their reported results to within 1\% absolute difference using their model code; we use these episodes for our experiments.
 The results in Table~\ref{tab:res-compare} show that \uniqameta outperforms both H-SMLMT and DS meta-learning approaches by relatively large margins, while achieving competitive results compared with LM-BFF.
 Note that \uniqa's strong results are without meta-learning approaches, extensive prompt-engineering, or per-episode hyperparameter search.